Jonathan-Tong1/fullstack-front/README.md

 ## Spring Boot Full Stack Project: Front-End

 # Overview
-This repository contains the front-end section of a full-stack web application built using Spring Boot, React, and SQL.
-The project leverages popular libraries such as Axios for HTTP requests and React Router for navigation.
+This repository contains the front-end section of a full-stack web application built using Spring Boot, React, SQL, and Bootstrap.
+The project leverages popular libraries such as Axios for HTTP requests, React Router for navigation, and Bootstrap for responsive and visually appealing user interfaces.

 # Features
 React: The front-end is developed using React, a powerful JavaScript library for building user interfaces.
 Components are modular and follow best practices for maintainability.